 This is triggered when a PR is marked as “ready for review”, or using the slash command

 /test-gmt-dev.
-It is also scheduled to run daily on the master branch.
+It is also scheduled to run daily on the main branch.

 cache_data.yaml(Caches GMT remote data files needed for GitHub Actions CI)

 This is scheduled to run every Sunday at 12:00 (UTC).
 If new remote files are needed urgently, maintainers can manually uncomment the ‘pull_request:’ line in that